andreikosbasilis/lblock-cipher-fpga/README.md

 # LBlock Lightweight Cipher: Hardware Implementation

-*This project was developed collaboratively with my colleague Marianna Aisopou as part of our academic coursework.
+*This project was developed collaboratively from Vasileios Andreikos and Maria Ioanna Aisopou as part of our academic coursework.
 We divided the design modules and integrated the final datapath and control logic.*

 ## Project Overview

 This is a collaborative academic project where we implemented the **LBlock** lightweight block cipher in hardware using **VHDL**.
+It is designed for resource-constrained environments like RFID technology and IoT devices.
+These applications demand low power consumption and minimal hardware area due to limited computational power.

+The algorithm is a variant of the **Feistel structure** consisting of 32 rounds.
+Its block size is 64 bits and the Master Key is 80 bits.

-Our hardware design supports both **Encryption** and **Decryption** and was simulated and verified using Xilinx Vivado on the **xczu7ev-ffvc1156-2-e** device part.
+Our hardware design supports both **Encryption** and **Decryption** and was simulated and verified using Xilinx Vivado on the **Xilinx Zynq UltraScale+(xczu7ev-ffvc1156-2-e**).

 **Key Tools Used:**
 * **RTL Design:** VHDL